vlhobbs/100AlgorithmsChallenge/findEmailDomain/README.md

 **Notes**

+Solved: *Yes*

-Completed, only requires the index of the last @, then a slice of that index + 1 to create.
+Only requires the index of the last @, then a slice of that index + 1 to create.
 Only works if e-mail is valid, would need additional logic for possibility of invalid e-mail.
+I am fairly sure an actual e-mail with multiple @ symbols would be rejected anyway.